zevv/nim-memory/nim-memory.md

 Lets go through the output:

-<1> First we get the size of fields of the object. `a` was declared as an `uint32`, which
+<1> First get the size of fields of the object. `a` was declared as an `uint32`, which
     is 4 bytes big, `b` is an `uint8` which is 1 byte, and `c` is an `uint16` which is 2 bytes big. check!

-<2> Here is a bit of a surprise: we print the size of the container object `t`, which seems
+<2> Here is a bit of a surprise: print the size of the container object `t`, which seems
     to be 8 bytes big.
 But that does not add up, as the contents of the object is only 4+1+2 = 7 bytes!
 More on this below.